This Forecast in-depth page has been updated with information available at the time of the March 2024 Economic and fiscal outlook.

 Investment

 Investment is one of the most volatile of the main expenditure components of GDP.
 The data are also subject to large revisions, making it extremely challenging to forecast accurately, even at very short horizons (see Box 2.1 in our March 2017 EFO for a discussion of this feature of the data).
 Our forecast for investment is broken down into its three main components: business investment, residential investment (which includes some transfer costs that are counted as investment, such as estate agent fees associated with transferring the ownership of an asset) and government investment.
 The most important of these components is business investment, because it is the largest of the three and it boosts the productive capacity of the economy.
 For a recent discussion of how business investment has evolved since the EU referendum see Box 2.1 in our March 2020 EFO.
+For an analysis of the impact of corporation tax changes on business investment see Box 2.4 in our November 2023 EFO.

 Back to top